Find resources from the webinar here.

 - Dr. Catherine Sang (2 min), University of Nairobi Institute for Climate Change and Adaptation (ICCA) Postdoctoral Research Fellow for the Development Corridors Partnership (DCP) will respond on the need for a better understanding of water basin hydrological flows and capacity for water reuse.

-- TBD from Biodiversity sector (2 min) will respond with opportunities for collaboration on creating and mainstreaming accounting practices for natural capital valuation systems in Africa
+- Ms. Stella Simiyu, (2 min) African Biodiversity and Biocapacity expert will respond with opportunities for collaboration culturally sensitive policymaking when creating and mainstreaming accounting practices for natural capital valuation systems in Africa

 - Mr. John Kalungi Kabuye (2 min), Principal Consultant, Built Environment Surveyors and Infrastructure Consultancy (BESIC) Group will respond with opportunities for collaboration on EDGE certified green buildings and locally manufactured green building products.